Illusive Man: Design

 His face was based on a catalog model, a decision made early in his development.
 He is largely symmetrical, and is meant to appear almost "perfect".
 He smokes, drinks, and is in his fifties but shows no signs of age due to in-universe medical improvements.
 His eye implants were designed to make him appear slightly inhuman.
 These implants are explained in Evolution as the result of interaction with a mysterious artifact that huskified those who directly touched it.
 For his indoctrinated appearance in Mass Effect 3, numerous facial concepts were drawn to determine just how much the character had been indoctrinated, with some referencing Saren Arterius (the main antagonist of the first Mass Effect game).

 His suit was designed to both be recognizable as a suit and to combine "an impeccable futuristic style" and "the casual swagger of a charming billionaire".
 While the suit was designed with futuristic style in mind, it also had to not fit into any particular decade.
 It was decided that the Illusive Man's suit should be open, to give the impression he could do whatever he pleased.

 The Illusive Man's main setting is his spacious and barren office.
 His personal quarters are never shown.
 The holographic computer terminals surrounding his office desk serve two functions: to show his connection to "a vast web of information" while decreasing his humanity for only communicating through holograms.
-He does not see actual people, but rather only facsimiles of them.
+He rarely sees actual people, but rather facsimiles of them.
 His office view of a dying star reinforces his desire for full control of his environment.
 Only a small amount of concept art was made for the Illusive Man's room.